 The best tinder materials for starting a campfire

 Starting a fire is usually quite easy, until you really need one of course.
 There are so many types of tinder and firelighters available, but which ones are worth it and are there better options than burning chemicals in the woods?
-Here are a few of the most effective and easy to make fire starters.
+Here are a few of the best tinder materials for starting a campfire.

 Char cloth

-This is one of the best options if you’re using a flint and fire steel because they catch easily from the smallest spark.
-Char cloth is nothing more than chopped up pieces of cloth that has been baked to remove all the moisture, which makes it very easy to make yourself from an old bedsheet or t-shirt.
-The cloth should be baked until it looks charred, with that classic semi-burnt appearance, but because its so sensitive to moisture, it has to be kept in a closed container so it can’t get wet.
+This is one of the best options if you’re using flint and fire steel because they catch easily from the smallest spark.
+Char cloth is nothing more than chopped-up pieces of cloth that have been baked to remove all the moisture, which makes it very easy to make yourself from an old bedsheet or t-shirt.
+The cloth should be baked until it looks charred, with that classic semi-burnt appearance, but because it’s so sensitive to moisture, it has to be kept in a closed container so it can’t get wet.

 (It may not look like much but char cloth is one of the easiest to ignite tinders out there, and costs nothing more than an old sheet)